Jamie3213/heart_disease_classification/README.md

 ## Loading the data

-We’re going to use a [dataset taken from Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci) which contains details of the attributes of patients admitted to hospital with suspected heart problems, along with a flag indicating whether or not the patient ultimately received a diagnosis of heart disease.
+For this project we’re going to use a [dataset taken from Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci) which contains the attributes of patients admitted to hospital with suspected heart problems, along with a flag indicating whether or not the patient ultimately received a diagnosis of heart disease.
+We’ll start by reading the data:

 ``` r
 library(tidyverse)